sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/01_preprocessing.md

 >**Note:**
 >> The **Training Image** and the **Predictor Image** may be the same or different.
 In our case we are using the same image from which we are extracting the variables for the training samples, as we are for giving the Random Forest for the prediction of all the pixels.
 However, as long as the bands are the same between the two images, you can use training data from one image and apply it to a different image (e.g., use training points from a 2016 Training Image to classify a 2018 Preditor Image).
 You could not train a Random Forest classifier on a Training Image with fewer variables than the Predictor Image and expect it to be able to utilize all the information (e.g. training on 2014 with only Landsat and use the Random Forest classifier on a 2018 image with Landsat, Sentinel-2, and SAR).

+Inclusiong of the Google Embeddings is noted as optional, based on a true/false flag defined in the parameters.
+You may want to test your results with and without the embeddings.
+The dataset is very powerful and could potentially lead to overfitting or outweigh the importance of your other imagery bands.
+Observe the results and the importace of the bands in your later classification script.
+The default is to include this data.

 ```javascript
 // //////////////////////////////////////////////////////////////////////////////////////////
 // //////////////////////////////////////////////////////////////////////////////////////////